 3.6.1 – Procedure – Student Conduct

 Part 1: Introduction.
-Procedure 3.6.1 shall implement Policy 3.6 Student Conduct.
-The Student Code of Conduct applies at all locations of the college and all college activities wherever located.
+Procedure 3.6.1 shall implement Policy 3.6 Student Code of Conduct.
+The Student Code of Conduct applies at all Lake Superior College (LSC) premises and all of the College’s activities wherever located.
 Student organizations are subject to the Code of Conduct and to the process in Part 4 of this procedure.

 Part 2: Definitions.
 For purposes of Policy 3.6 and Procedure 3.6.1 the following definitions apply:

-Subpart B: Administrator means that person designated by the college president to be responsible for the administration of the Student Code.
+Subpart A: Administrator.
+Refers to the person designated by the College President to be responsible for the administration of the Student Code of Conduct.

-- Are enrolled in one or more courses, either credit or non-credit, through the college;
+- are enrolled in one or more courses, either credit or non-credit, in any delivery method, at LSC;

-- Are not officially enrolled for a particular term but who have a continuing relationship with the college; and/or
+- are not officially enrolled for a particular term but who have a continuing relationship with LSC; and/or

-Subpart E: Student Organization means any number of persons who have complied with the formal requirements for college (recognition/registration).
+Subpart C: Student Organization.
+Is any number of persons who have complied with the formal requirements for recognition as a group at LSC.

-Subpart F: Suspension means a denial of the privilege of enrollment for a specified period of time after which the student is eligible to return.
+Subpart D: Suspension.
+Is denial of the privilege to enroll for a specified period of time.
+The student may be eligible to return after.
 Conditions for re-enrollment may be specified.

-Subpart G: Expulsion means a permanent denial of the privilege of enrollment at the college.
+Subpart E: Expulsion.
+Is a permanent denial of the privilege to enroll at the College.

-Subpart H: Summary suspension means a suspension imposed without a formal hearing to ensure the safety and well-being of members of the college community.
+Subpart F: Summary Suspension.
+Is a suspension imposed without a formal hearing to ensure the safety and well-being of members of the LSC community.

-Subpart I: Hazing means an act which endangers the mental or physical health or safety of a person, subjects a person to public humiliation or ridicule, or which destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a student group, organization, or athletic team.
+Subpart G: Hazing.
+Is an act which endangers the mental or physical health or safety of a person or animal, subjects a person to public humiliation or ridicule, or which destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a student group, organization, or athletic team.

-Subpart J: Preponderance of evidence means a standard of responsibility that it is more likely than not that the code has been violated.
+Subpart H: Preponderance of Evidence.
+Means a standard of responsibility that it is more likely than not that the code has been violated.

-Subpart K: Cheating includes, but is not limited to:
+Subpart I: Cheating.
+Includes, but is not limited to: